zhiangli/reading_notes/technical_readings/a_philosophy_of_software_design.md

 ## Conclusion
 To make code obvious:
-- reduce amount of information that is needed (use abstraction and eliminating special case)
-- leverage information readers have already acquired in other context
+- reduce amount of information that is needed (use abstraction and eliminating special case) -leverage information readers have already acquired in other context
 - present the important information to them in the code

 # 19. Software Trends